The GPD Pocket

 As Windows 10 supports Miracast on this computer, I could use any compatible receiver instead.
 The Microsoft solution, however, gets highest notes in most comparisons, so I chose it.

-I've been using the Microsoft's version for three weeks now.
+I've been using the Microsoft's version for two months now (as of this update).
 It works OK (at least with resolutions up to 1080p at 30 FPS: no stutter or excessive lag, although the TV image is about ¼ of a second behind.
 This may, however, become a problem in games, and that's when wired HDMI may come handy.

-After a week, it started showing problems: erratic screen refresh, with pieces delayed or pixelated, and I'm talking about just desktop display, not some video with high data rate.
-This seems to be a common problem with Microsoft's device, and it went away after I restarted it (unplugging both ends from the TV).
+Occassionally, the receiver shows problems: erratic screen refresh, with pieces delayed or pixelated, and I'm talking about just desktop display, not some video with high data rate.
+This seems to be common, and it goes away after a restart (unplugging both ends from the TV).

 The receiver was never able to establish a connection with my friend's Dell XPS 13. as much as we kept trying.
 Both devices see each other, start the process, give up.